Grokzen/pykwalify/docs/Validation Rules.md

 ## matching-rule [Default: `'any'`]

-Only applies to map.
+Only applies to *map*.
 This enables more finegrained control over how the matching rule should behave when validation regex keys inside mappings.

 Currently supported rules are: